-Grades K-2 Curricular Resources SIPPS (Collaborative Classroom) Being a Reader (Collaborative Classroom) Being a Writer (Collaborative Classroom) Rationale In the early grades, students benefit from a comprehensive foundational reading program designed to strengthen key literacy skills.
+Grades K-2 Curricular Resources SIPPS (Collaborative Classroom) Being a Reader (Collaborative Classroom)

+Being a Writer (Collaborative Classroom) Rationale In the early grades, students benefit from a comprehensive foundational reading program designed to strengthen key literacy skills.
 Faithful implementation of the multi-component Collaborative Literacy program, together with timely intervention measures, ensures that all students are tracking toward reading proficiently by 3 rd grade.
 We also recognize that it is essential that developing readers cement a love of reading and explore the world of texts, including fiction, nonfiction, and poetry.
 Features The reading component, Being a Reader, combines explicit instruction in foundational skills with whole class lessons, small-group instruction, and independent learning.
 SIPPS will be used as a stand-alone intervention program or integrated as the decoding program with Being a Reader, depending on student needs; the scopes and sequences of the two are aligned.
 The reading materials provide students with opportunities for rich and rigorous evidence-based discussions.
 The writing component, Being a Writer, combines the writing process approach with guided instruction, especially in handwriting.
 Our teachers nurture ideas and assist with editing and presentation skills as needed.
 Social and emotional skills are woven into the program.
-Application New Pacific School teachers will use the comprehensive literacy program by

-Collaborative Classroom to put our youngest students' thinking at the center of their learning.
+Application New Pacific School teachers will use the comprehensive literacy program by Collaborative Classroom to put our youngest students' thinking at the center of their learning.
 Assessment of student progress in the program, together with regular early reading benchmarks through DIBELS, will guide teachers in making decisions about foundational reading instruction that are personalized and responsive to students' needs.
 Students will extend their knowledge of topics from the weekly lessons through daily independent reading and hands-on discovery, and they will apply their body of knowledge to culminating tasks in which they demonstrate their knowledge through integrated literacy skills.
 Beginning writers thrive with choice and independence as they practice the basic communication skills that they need to express their ideas and share them with others.

-Leader in Me Focus: Communication, critical thinking, problem solving, self-

-Leader in Me Focus: Communication, critical thinking, problem solving, self-discipline, goal achievement, self-direction learning, initiative, teamwork, listening skills, social-emotional learning
+Leader in Me Focus: Communication, critical thinking, problem solving, self-discipline, goal achievement, self-direction learning, initiative, teamwork, listening skills, social-emotional learning Training Initial training begins with a virtual summer institute.
+Afterwards, teachers meet weekly to plan, adapt, extend, and integrate aspects of the program to best align with group needs and grade-band learning goals.